ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-extensions.md

 After the administrator completes the [setup of the service instance](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca) of {{site.data.keyword.wca_short}}, developers can:
 - Create an {{site.data.keyword.cloud_notm}} API key

-- Add the {{site.data.keyword.wca_short}} extension for Microsoft Visual Studio Code or plugin for the Eclipse IDE
+- Add the {{site.data.keyword.wca_short}} extension for Microsoft Visual Studio Code

 Open the instructions for the editor that you're using.

-The following table lists the IDE, a link to create the API key, and a link to install the IDE.
+The following table lists the IDE, a link to create the API key, and a link to install the extension.